 2.2 Gridded datasets

-A variety of gridded datasets used in this study are global climate reanalysis came from ERA5 on single levels has a spatial resolution of 25 km, and ERA5-Land has a spatial resolution of 9 km [2].
+Various gridded datasets used in this study are global climate reanalysis coming from ERA5 on a single level and having a spatial resolution of 25 km, and ERA5-Land has a spatial resolution of 9 km [2].
 These two datasets are produced by combining observations with simulated data in order to obtain the most realistic possible description of meteorological phenomena by using the laws of physics.
 ERA5 provides the wind data for land and ocean at a height of 10 m and 100 m, while ERA5-Land provides only for land at a height of 10 m.
 Both have the same temporal resolution (Hourly).
 The AROME model also used in this study has a spatial resolution of 2.5 km produced by Météo France.
 All datasets' wind data are at a height of 10 m.
 The summary and characteristics of the numerical datasets used are displayed in Table 2.

 Table 2: Information on the numerical datasets evaluated in the study.